 This is a most unusual bulb which hails from South Africa, sometimes known as the forest lily.
 Its bloom is a dense cluster of tubular flowers (in various shades of pink) on a stem to 60 cm, looking rather like a Kniphofia.
 They come into bloom in late winter and early spring.
 The flowers are long lasting.
 The leaves are broad and fleshy, and form a basal rosette.
 The leaves die back in summer and reappear in late summer or autumn.
 It grows in semi-shade or shade, in humus-rich, well-drained soil.
 The bulb should be planted with its neck at ground level.
 It can be grown in a pot.
 Propagation is by offsets or seed.
 Snails and slugs should be watched out for, as they may attack the foliage.
 This plant is very new to me and I received it from a kind iGarden member in February 2013.
-I will report back once I have had some experience of its progress in my Sydney garden!
+It has performed well in my Sydney garden!

 Flowers in August, September.